chiaraani/JSTester/README.md

 * **Code:** must be a function, whether async or not, which is immediately executed as code of test.

 ##### Test.assert(assertion = boolean)
-It throws an error if assertion is false.
+It throws a `TestAssertionError` if assertion is false.
 Arguments:
 * **Assertion:** must be boolean.
 If all assertions are true, test is successsful, otherwise test fails.